 The American Heart Association has made hypertension a primary focus to seek to improve cardiovascular death and stroke and reduce cardiovascular events by 20% by 2020.
 The AHA is promoting evidence based management algorithms to standardize treatment that includes lifestyle modifications in all hypertension patients.
 This includes weight reduction, adoption of DASH eating plans by consuming a diet rich in fruit, vegetables, low in saturated fat and low in salt intake (<2.4gm/day).
 It also includes regular physical activity (brisk walk, 30 min/day) most days of the week and moderate alcohol consumption (2 drink/day for man or 1 drink/day for women).
 It also promotes system level of tracking hypertension control with feedback to providers, frequent updating and the adoption of single pill combination.

-According to the 8th Joint National Committee (JNC 8) guidelines, medical treatment should be started when blood pressure is greater than 140/90 in adults less than 60-year-old and 150/90 when older.
+According to the updated guidelines, medical treatment should be started for patients with stage 1 hypertension and clinical cardiovascular disease or a 10-year risk of atherosclerotic cardiovascular risk of 10% or greater, as well as for those with stage 2 hypertension.
 Pharmacological treatment should include a thiazide diuretic, calcium channel blocker, ACE inhibitor or angiotensin receptor blocker.
 If the target blood pressure is not reached with one medication, the dose should be increased or a second medication should be added.

-New innovative therapeutic approaches such as renal denervation or baroreceptor modulation maybe particularly relevant to patients with hypertension conditions that put them at risk of major cardiovascular events.
+New innovative therapeutic approaches maybe particularly relevant to patients with hypertension conditions that put them at risk of major cardiovascular events.
 Each month of active treatment is associated with approximately 1 day of life expectancy gain.

 The kidney and the nervous system are linked through the renal nerves.
 The renal sympathetic and sensory nerves are located adjacent to the wall of the renal arteries.
 The stimulation of the renal nerves can lead to changes in arteries and veins, release of enzymes such as renin and sodium and water retention.
 The increase in a renal nerve activity has been implicated in hypertension.